Transportation in Kern County, California: Air transportation

 The primary airport used for the transportation of passengers and goods is Meadows Field in Bakersfield.
 Several industrial complexes are located around the airport for easy transportation of goods from warehouses to airplanes.
 More industrial complexes are planned in the future.

 Passenger travel is relatively light at the airport.
 Domestic flights are run out of the William M. Thomas Terminal, constructed in 2006.
 There is also an international terminal located at the old terminal building.
 Originally flights were flown between Bakersfield and Mexico; however, the terminal closed when the air carrier discontinued service.

 In addition to Meadows Field, there are a multitude of regional airports throughout the county.
 Most notably is Mojave Air and Spaceport.
 This is the only civilian spaceport in the nation.
 Spaceship One, the first civilian reusable spaceship, was launched from there.
 Several companies based out of Mojave are currently developing private spaceships from the airport, including the successor to Spaceship One, logically called Spaceship Two.

-Bus Transportation
+Bus transportation

 Regional transportation is provided by Kern Regional Transit.
 It connects Bakersfield with the different regions of Kern County.
 These are western San Joaquin Valley, eastern San Joaquin Valley, Mojave Desert, Kern River Valley, and Tejon mountain region.
 In addition, regional service is provided within the Kern River Valley, Mojave Desert, and Tejon mountain region.
-Within Bakersfield, primary hubs are located at the Bakersfield Amtrak Station and GET (Golden Empire Transit) downtown center.
+Within Bakersfield, primary hubs are located at the Bakersfield Amtrak station and the GET (Golden Empire Transit) downtown transit center.

+Amtrak Thruway buses provide daily connections to Los Angeles Union Station.

 In addition, Taft Area Transit (TAT) provides regional service between Maricopa and Taft.
 It also provides local service throughout the city of Taft on two routes.